regro/regolith/docs/collections.rst

 .. code:: python

-    {"_id": str, # unique id, typically the student-name-assignment "student": str,  # student id
+    {"_id": str, # unique id, typically the student-assignment-course "student": str,  # student id
      "assignment": str,  # assignment id
-     "points": [int or float],  # the number of point earned on each question "file": str,  # path to file in store
+     "score": [int or float],  # the number of points earned on each question "file": str,  # path to file in store
     }